JohnBasrai/sensorflow-data-pipeline/README.md

 3. **Aggregate by `mesh_id`**

-   * Compute average temperature (C/F), average humidity, and count of readings
+   * Compute average temperature, average humidity, and count of readings

 4. **Store Summary**